Aquaticat/anyFeedback/README.md

 # anyFeedback
-Declare which kinds of feedbacks your space accept.
+Declare which kinds of feedback your space accept.